telepathylabsai/OpenDF/README.md

 See also this very good [blog from Semantic Machines](https://www.microsoft.com/en-us/research/group/msai/articles/designing-a-framework-for-conversational-interfaces/).

+NEW - see [this document](opendf/applications/multiwoz_2_2/MultiWOZ_DF.md) about the MultiWOZ-DF implementation in our upcoming paper "MultiWOZ-DF"

 ## Installation

-The system mainly depends on the libraries listed in the requirements.txt file.
+The system should run on Python version 3.8 or above.
+It mainly depends on the libraries listed in the requirements.txt file.
 These dependencies can be installed in your environment by running:

 ```
 pip install -r requirements.txt